A conference where rigorous scholarship and lived debate practice are in genuine conversation.

 About ICDD III

-Now in its third edition, ICDD III invites researchers, scholars, educators, and debate practitioners to contribute theoretical, empirical, and applied work across three interrelated themes: argumentation theory and its applications, debate in education, and the emerging relationship between debate and artificial intelligence.
-The conference will be held in Doha on June 1–2, 2027.
-Contributions are welcome in Arabic and English.
+Building on two editions of growing scope and reach, ICDD III invites researchers, scholars, educators, and debate practitioners to contribute theoretical, empirical, and applied work across three themes: argumentation theory and its applications, debate in education, and the emerging relationship between debate and artificial intelligence.
+The conference will be held in Doha on 1–2 June 2027, and welcomes contributions in both Arabic and English.

 Conference Themes